 Judith (Judy) Heumann is an internationally recognized disability advocate.
 She served in the Clinton and Obama Administration and was a Senior Fellow at the Ford Foundation.
 Judy's story was also featured in the documentary "Crip Camp: A Disability Revolution," a 2020 American award winning documentary film produced by the Obama Higher Ground Production.
-She recently released her memoir "Being Heumann: An Unrepentant Memoir of a Disability Rights Activist," written with Kristen Joiner.
+In 2020, she published her memoir "Being Heumann: An Unrepentant Memoir of a Disability Rights Activist," written with Kristen Joiner.
+There is also a Young Adult version called "Rolling Warrior."
 Judy is now the producer of The Heumann Perspective, a podcast and YouTube channel that aims to share the beauty of the disability community.

 A PODCAST AND YOUTUBE CHANNEL FEATURING DISABLED CHANGEMAKERS